-Third and last, these students are practicing English with other people.
+Third and last, these Say Hey clients are practicing English with other IT professionals.

 They are not studying alone in their rooms.

-Instead, they are interacting and having fun conversations with their coworkers and friends.
+Instead, they are interacting and HAVING FUN conversations with their coworkers and friends who work in the same IT industry.

-When looking at your schedule, remember that learning English together with other people is both more fun and more effective, which takes us to the last step.
+When looking at your schedule, remember that learning English together with other people is more fun and more effective than learning alone, which takes us to the last step.